singaporetech/hmd/README.md

 # Project Status

+Do note that this is a project meant for learning and experimentation.
+There many assumptions and simplifications made in the implementation.
+- The lens is a simple uniform shape on both sides (for a more realistic lens, refer to Meta's ancient [DK2 specification](https://github.com/facebookarchive/RiftDK2/blob/master/Headset/Optical/DK2_Optical_Design.pdf))
+- The lens distortion is a fixed shader that does not take into account the actual lens parameters (this is on the roadmap)

 ## Current Features
 - Simulate a VR HMD's rendering of a scene in the two eye cameras
 - Visualize the frustum of the eye cameras